Kaiserslautern High School

 KHS is fully accredited by the North Central Association for Accreditation (NCAA) and AdvancEd/COGNIA.
 The school now falls under district accreditation with The Europe East district.
 Every five years the school is visited by AdvancEd/COGNIA to assess the success of the school's individual school improvement plan.
 The professional and auxiliary staff members at the school complete an in-depth report which addresses one affective and one cognitive area that the school has chosen to address in an outcomes-based school improvement plan.
 This self-study is submitted to the accrediting bodies for their review and evaluation.

 In 2012, Barriett Smith replaced Jennifer Beckwith as principal.
-Smith transferred from Ramstein High School, one of the largest schools in the DoDDS system.
-Smith transferred to [unknown] and was replaced by Jackie Ferguson.
-Ferguson was Principal for one year (2019-2020), after which she transferred to become Kadena AB Community Superintendent.
+Smith transferred from Ramstein High School, one of the largest schools in the DoDEA system.
+Smith was replaced by Jackie Ferguson.
+Ferguson was Principal for one year (2019–2020), after which she transferred to become Kadena AB Community Superintendent.
 She was replaced by Jason James, starting in fall 2020.
+After James' contract had expired in 2023, Susan Paul replaced Jason James as principal starting in the school year of 2023-24.
+Paul transferred from the nearby Kaiserslautern Middle School.
+James transitioned to take Paul's place as principal of the middle school, in part to lead the school into its transition into a 21st century school, as well as the ground stages for the construction of a new building for the middle school.

 Campus

 KHS currently comprises one main building with four different wings from A1-D2.
 Attached to the school is the raider gym as well as a workout/weight room.

-Along with the gym, the school also has a tennis court, a baseball/softball field, a football stadium, a shooting range for JROTC, and music rooms with practice rooms; for their orchestra, Band, choir, piano and other music classes.
+Along with the gym, the school also has a tennis court, a softball field, a football stadium, a shooting range for JROTC, and music rooms with practice rooms; for their orchestra, Band, choir, piano and other music classes.

 Schedules

 KHS runs on a two-day block schedule (red: 1-4, and white: 5-7 + advisory), each day having four classes 85 minutes long.
 The first period starts at 8:20 AM and instructional periods end at 3:00 PM each day.

-All students are required to take four years of English, four years of mathematics, three years of science, three years of a social-studies-based course, two years of computer technical education, two consecutive years of a foreign language, one year of fine arts, three semesters of physical education, and one semester of health.
+All students are required to take four years of English, three years of mathematics, three years of science, three years of a social-studies-based course, one year of computer technical education, two consecutive years of a foreign language, one year of fine arts, three semesters of physical education, and one semester of health.
 The current graduation requirement is a GPA of 2.0 as well as 26 credits.

-Note that the schedule has undergone drastic changes during the Covid-19 pandemic.